Mick Pavone

 Mick Pavone (born 6 October 1951) is a former Australian rules footballer who played with South Melbourne in the Victorian Football League (VFL).
 Mick was the 8,240th player to appear in the AFL and the 975th player to appear for South Melbourne.

+Pavone kicked over 100 goals for Assumption College in 1969.

+Pavone played with the Wangaratta Football Club in the Ovens & Murray Football League in 1974 and 1975 and won their 1974 goal kicking with 60 goals.